sabbir2609/django-scrap/details.md

 Rate Limiting
 -------------

-Users are limited to 10 requests per 30 minutes, preventing abuse of the service.
+Users are limited to 30 requests per day, preventing abuse of the service.